Jubbah Rock Art: 10,000 Years of Petroglyphs in Ha'il

 Understanding Jubbah requires understanding the Holocene climate of Arabia.
 Between approximately 11,000 and 5,000 years ago, the Arabian Peninsula was significantly wetter than today — a period scientists call the African Humid Period or the “Green Arabia” phase.
 Where northern Saudi Arabia is now hyper-arid desert, there were lakes, grasslands, and rivers.
 The rocky outcrop at Jubbah stood at the edge of a substantial lake.

 People camped at this lake shore for millennia, and they carved images into the rock face of the outcrop.
-Some carvings depict animals that required this wetter environment — hippopotami appear in ancient Hijazi rock art from this period, though not at Jubbah itself.
-The Jubbah carvings include species that are now extinct in Arabia, including the Arabian oryx (which survived until the 20th century), lions (extinct in Arabia for centuries), and wild asses.
+Some carvings depict animals that required this wetter environment.
+The Jubbah carvings include species that are now extinct in Arabia, including lions (extinct in Arabia for centuries) and wild asses.
+Crucially, some carvings appear at precisely the level of the ancient waterline — placing the human activity at the lake’s edge in a way that is geologically verifiable.
+Some carvings show humans in what appear to be boats or rafts, suggesting the lake was navigable and used for fishing or transport.

 What the Carvings Show